sumeet-016/Ecommerce-Project/readme.md

 4. Use SQL queries for additional insights.

-## Insights
+## 🔍 Key Insights

 1. Maharashtra contributes the highest profit by state.

-2. Printers and Bookcases are the top sub-categories driving profit.
+2. Printers and Bookcases are the most profitable sub-categories.

 3. COD is the most preferred payment method.